EQGW/EQGW.github.io/HowToForLecturers.md

 When the webpages at the site are served up, the ".md" pages are processed and ".html" pages are made, and it is these that the user sees.
 So links to other webpages at the site should be to the ".html" version of the name.
-So you may edit the page &nbsp; lecture3-2.md &nbsp; but the final product will be called &nbsp; lecture3-2.html
+So you may edit the page &nbsp; lecture3-2.md &nbsp; but the final product that the user sees will be called &nbsp; lecture3-2.html

 If when you go to find the pages, you do not see the folder for the year, you might see a link called "Code" which will make it visible.